uwmadison-chm/quickshort/README.md

 1. Clone this
 1. `pip install -r requirements.txt`
 1. `export REDIRECTS_PATH=<somewhere you control>`
+1. Optionally export `HITCOUNT_PATH` and `LOG_PATH`
+1. If you want to serve hit counts and logs over HTTP, export SERVE_LOGS
 1. Create a file in `$REDIRECTS_PATH` named with the redirection key you want.
 Only lowercase letters and numbers are allowed.
 1. In that file, put the target URL
 1. Start the flask server, it will create `$REDIRECTS_PATH/hits`